- Adapting your strategy to suit the needs of your brand:

 - On writing: techniques and pitfalls; persuasive models.

-- Drafting a content calendar where cultural moments, trends and brand moments intersect (including a free scheduling tool).
+- Drafting a content calendar where cultural moments, trends, and brand moments intersect (including the instructor’s scheduling tool).

 - Omnichannel content marketing: the Netflix approach.